 But if you did talk about it, you’d find that a lot of people have felt the same way at some point.

 Common signs of Imposter Syndrome include:

-- Inability to accept praise
+- Inability to accept praise and compliments

 - Attributing your success to other people, luck or anything else other than your hard work